beep-boop-o7/krnl/README.md

 - -  You can’t use PWM on Pin 3,11 when you use the tone() function an Arduino and Pin 9,10 on Arduino Mega.

 ## (c)
  * "THE BEER-WARE LICENSE" (frit efter PHK)           *
  * <jdn@es.aau.dk> wrote this file.
 As long as you    *
  * retain this notice you can do whatever you want    *
  * with this stuff.
-If we meet some day, and you think*
+If we meet some day, and you      *
- * this stuff is worth it ...                         *
+ * think this stuff is worth it ...                   *
  *  you can buy me a beer in return :-)               *
  * or if you are real happy then ...                  *
  * single malt will be well received :-)              *
- *                                                    *
+ * -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- *
- * Use it at your own risk - no warranty
+ * Use it at your own risk - no warranty              *

 Happy hacking

-See also http://jensd.dk/edu/doc/arduino/krnl  - most recent vrs is on github - always
+See also http://jensd.dk/doc/arduino/krnl  - most recent vrs is on github - always

 /Jens